 Upon the opening of the Ohio frontier in 1803, Daniel’s son, Daniel Swickard Jr. (1764 – 1849) crossed the Ohio River and established a large farming and livestock operation in Jefferson County Ohio.

-When the War of 1812 started, Daniel Jr. served as a part of the First Regiment Ohio Militia, Captain james Alexander’s Company, with his son Daniel III (1789 – 1874) and nephew Daniel Swickard (son of his brother Martin Swickard) fighting the allied forces of the Canadian British and northern Indian tribes that had invaded the young nation’s northern frontier in northern Michigan, Indiana and Ohio.
+When the War of 1812 started, Daniel Jr. served as a part of the First Regiment Ohio Militia, Captain James Alexander’s Company, with his son Daniel III (1789 – 1874) and nephew Daniel Swickard (son of his brother Martin Swickard) fighting the allied forces of the Canadian British and northern Indian tribes that had invaded the young nation’s northern frontier in northern Michigan, Indiana and Ohio.

 Soon after his grandfather Daniel Jr.’s death in 1849, Daniel III’s son, Andrew Swickard (1818 – 1861), looking for the next frontier and needing a drier climate for his health, emigrated to California in 1852, via a sailing trip to Panama, a land crossing, and a sailing ship to San Francisco, with his wife and two young children, Harvey and Cordelia.

-Andrew’s son Harvey Swickard, his son John Harvey Swickard, and then his son John Abraham Swickard (Andrew’s great grandson) continued their very successful farming and liverstock operations in the Santa Clara Valley for over 100 years.
+Andrew’s son Harvey Swickard, his son John Harvey Swickard, and then his son John Abraham Swickard (Andrew’s great grandson) continued their very successful farming and livestock operations in the Santa Clara Valley for over 100 years.

 John Abraham Swickard continued on the previous century of family heritage in raising crops and riding and draft horses for the California market, expanding the business to include rope horses and working cow, horses, building a roping and performance horse arena and the San Jose “JS” brand ranch.

-When the initial urban development of the Santa Clara Valley began encroaching on the “JS” liverstock and farming operations, the Swickard Family, now under the leadership of Jack Swickard, relocated to the Sierra Mountains and Black Rock Desert of Lassen Country in the 1950’s and established the range cattle and horse operations of the Five Dot Land & Cattle Co.
+When the initial urban development of the Santa Clara Valley began encroaching on the “JS” livestock and farming operations, the Swickard Family, now under the leadership of Jack Swickard, relocated to the Sierra Mountains and Black Rock Desert of Lassen Country in the 1950’s and established the range cattle and horse operations of the Five Dot Land & Cattle Co.